Biden set to announce new military assistance for Ukraine - KTVZ

 Associated Press

-WASHINGTON (AP) — President Joe Biden is set to announce plans Thursday to send additional military aid to help Ukraine fight back against the Russian invasion.
+WASHINGTON (AP) — President Joe Biden is planning to send additional military aid to help Ukraine fight the Russian invasion.
 A U.S. official, who was not authorized to comment publicly and spoke on the condition of anonymity, says Biden will deliver a Thursday morning address at the White House detailing his plans to build on the roughly $2.6 billion in military assistance the administration has already approved for Ukraine.
 The new package is expected to be similar in size to the $800 million package Biden announced last week.
 It includes heavy artillery and ammunition that Ukrainian forces need for their escalating battle for the Donbas region of eastern Ukraine.

 Comments